-The best advice is to not risk bringing this illegal substance with you, even if it's a small amount.
-Although drug dogs for customs in Sweden might not be trained to target marijuana specifically, its strong odor and the rigorous screening officers use will likely lead them to find your stash.
+Don't risk it by traveling with this illegal substance, even if it's a small amount.
+Although drug dogs might not be trained to target marijuana specifically, its strong odor and the rigorous screenings used by custom officers will likely lead them to your stash.

 If you are caught with marijuana by Swedish customs officers, you will immediately be handed over to the police and prosecuted to the fullest extent of the law, which means that your possession and transportation of cannabis would be handled as any other drug would.